xinwenfu/platformio-espidf-aws-iot/README.md

-# AWS IoT MQTT Subscribe/Publish Project
+# AWS IoT MQTT Subscribe/Publish PlatformIO Project

 This project shows an example of subcribing and publishing to AWS IoT via the MQTT protocol.
 It is the official PlatformIO AWS IoT example project.